WilliamTuominiemi/GoogleSheetsAPI/READMe.md

 Here is the quickstart which I used, it's got a reputation for being shit though. https://developers.google.com/sheets/api/quickstart/nodejs

-I'm currently working on a YouTube video where I'll explain this better. https://www.youtube.com/channel/UCbZRGXMhWPva6OZydKs70ng

 ## Documentation
 Pretty much everything can be found here. https://developers.google.com/sheets/api/reference/rest